Living in Portugal Travel Blog

 Portugal Travel Blog

-Jonathan and I just spent a lovely three days exploring the city of Porto (also known as Oporto in English) in northern Portugal before heading back from Porto via Aveiro to our home on the Silver Coast.
-Porto is a great place to explore on foot, but there are hills,...read more
+Architecture of Porto, Portugal Jonathan and I just spent a lovely three days exploring the city of Porto (also known as Oporto in English) in northern Portugal before heading back from Porto via Aveiro to our home on the Silver Coast.
+Porto is a great place to...read more

 One of the best bits about travelling for Jonathan and me is sampling the local dishes in the places we visit.
 On our recent visit to Oporto in the north of Portugal, we were recommended to try the local speciality of the area, the ‘Francesinha.’
 We had tried it...read more